magarcia/env-interpolation/CONTRIBUTING.md

     git checkout -b my-awesome-feature
     ```
 2. Make your changes.
-3. Make sure the code lints and builds correctly.
+3. Write or update tests as needed:
+    ```bash
+    npm run test:watch
+    ```
+4. Ensure all checks pass:
+    ```bash
+    npm run ci
+    ```
+    This will run linting, type checking, tests, and build the library.
-4. Commit your changes.
+5. Commit your changes.
 Please follow the [commit message guidelines](#commit-messages).
-5. Push your branch to your fork:
+6. Push your branch to your fork:
     ```bash
     git push origin my-awesome-feature
     ```
-6. Open a pull request to the `main` branch of the original repository.
+7. Open a pull request to the `main` branch of the original repository.

 ### Improving The Documentation